AlibabaCloudDocs/oss/intl.en-US/SDK Reference/Java/FAQ.md

 ## Other errors

-For more information about how to resolve other errors returned by OSS, see [OSS 403]()
+For more information about how to resolve other errors returned by OSS, see [Error responses](/intl.en-US/Troubleshooting/Error responses.md).